-"Homeworking should be supported, particularly where it provides other benefits to quality of life."
 Demand-responsive bus services are more convenient for many travellers than traditional bus services in that they are not bound to a fixed route or timetable.
 Supporting the provision of these services would help reduce car dependency and complement established public transport networks.
 This may be particularly important in settings with lower population density, where traditional public transport services need to be heavily subsidised.
-The Government's Rural Mobility Fund was launched to trial demand responsive transport solutions for providing transport services which work better for local residents of rural and suburban areas than traditional transport services.
-Through this fund, significant trials have commenced in Cheshire East, Cheshire West, Cumbria and North Lincolnshire.

 Mobility-as-a-Service (MaaS) can encompass the benefits of all these modes, providing a platform to access different mobility solutions.
-Such services offer reduced cost, lowcarbon options in areas with low EV home-charging potential, linking public transport and improving accessibility and reliability.
+Such services offer reduced cost, low-carbon options in areas with low EV home-charging potential, linking public transport and improving accessibility and reliability.
 'Mobility Credits' could be used as an incentive to trade older, more polluting private cars for public transport or shared vehicle use.